 After initialize the lxd, we need to import the image with alias so we know that which one is our image and we need to list the image

-After we mount the /root directory to /mnt/root directory, now we can read root flag.
+directory, now we can read root